 Between 2013 and 2014 the Florence School of Regulation, Communications & Media ran an ad-hoc training on communications and media regulation for the Autoridade Nacional de Comunicações (ANACOM).

-The training course consisted of approximately 70 hours of lectures hold in Lisbon, divided into 4 blocks.
+The training course consisted of approximately 70 hours of lectures held in Lisbon, divided into 4 blocks.

 In most of the days, one or two slots were dedicated either to European and international benchmarking and description of regulatory best practices and/or to case-studies activities and tutorials.